 St. Pölten UAS students can spend a semester studying abroad without losing study time.
 Courses completed abroad are fully accredited at St. Pölten UAS, provided the student fulfils the requirements of the learning agreement.
 A study abroad period normally lasts one semester or a minimum of three months.
 Bachelor's students need to have completed one year of study before going abroad.
 On many programmes, students are advised to go abroad during certain 'mobility windows’ – semesters that have been identified as particularly suitable for studying abroad.

 Advantages of studying abroad

 Studying abroad is a personally enriching experience that can give you an edge on the labour market.
 It gives you a taste of a new academic environment and intercultural experiences, as well as the opportunity to significantly improve your foreign language skills.
 The host university's study programme is a stimulating and rewarding complement to your curriculum at St. Pölten UAS.

 Study abroad opportunities

-Erasmus students, joint study students and free movers must apply to the university's International Office and submit a learning agreement.
+Erasmus students, joint study students and free movers must apply to the university's Office for International Relations and submit a learning agreement.

 - for the following winter semester: 15 Feb.
 (Erasmus, joint study)